gabriel-p-artcls/23-08_UCC/README.md

 The table contains 2017 clusters.
 This DB lists the FSR clusters as "FSR_XXXX" with leading zeros and the ESO clusters as "ESO_XXX_XX" with leading zeroes.

+BH --> VDBH per CDS recommendation
+LP_ --> FoF_ to match the original work LIUPANG19

 ### DIAS21
 Updated parameters of 1743 open clusters based on Gaia DR2, [Dias et al. 2021](https://ui.adsabs.harvard.edu/abs/2021MNRAS.504..356D), [Vizier](https://vizier.cds.unistra.fr/viz-bin/VizieR?-source=J/MNRAS/504/356)

 The table contains 1743 clusters.
 This DB lists the FSR clusters as "FSR_XXXX" with leading zeros and the ESO clusters as "ESO_XXX_XX" with leading zeroes.

+The table lists 177 LIUPANG19 clusters because it includes clusters not listed as new by the authors.
+We remove all except those listed as new in LIUPANG19.
+Cluster 866 was duplicated so one entry was removed.
+Changed 'LP_' to 'FoF_' for consistency.

+BH --> VDBH per CDS recommendation

 This DB contains wrong RA data for several clusters (differences with HAO21:
 `10>1 deg`, `14>0.5 deg`, `86>0.1 deg`)